 - Beaches : There are quite a few to choose from but if you’re looking to stay close to Centre Island, Gibraltar Point beach is a great option.
 Kids looked for sea glass and found pebbles in-between the swim sessions.
 I wasn’t a fan of the stench at Centre Island Beach.
 Ward’s Island beach is always fab too and I’m still not ready for the clothing optional Hanlan’s Point beach

-- Splash Pad : The one across from Centre Beach is fun but our favourite is the one inside Centreville (which you need to pay to access)
+- Splash Pad : The one across from Centre Beach is fun but our favourite is the one inside Centreville and you can walk in there with no issues

 - Franklin Children’s Garden : The garden is divided into seven sections for gardening, storytelling and visiting seven child-accessible sculptures from the Franklin the Turtle series.
 It’s another free attraction on the Toronto Islands and staff are happy to guide kids around the gardens teaching them about the various plants